rotki/rotki/docs/usage_guide.rst

    :alt: DSR with premium
    :align: center

-Finally you need to have premium in order for the total amount of DAI earned in a given time period to be counted in the profit/loss statements of the tax report.
+Finally you need to have premium in order for the total amount of DAI earned in a given time period to be counted in the profit/loss report.

 Below you can see a small demonstration of the usage of DSR by a premium account.